 2. Can hip pain cause knee, ankle, or foot pain?

 In some instances, hip pain can radiate to the knee.
-However, it is rare that hip pain radiates to the foot, especially if the pain is accompanied by numbness or tingling as well.
+However, it is rare that true hip pain radiates to the foot.
 Pain that passes through two joints is likely related to a nerve which originates from the spine.

 If your hip pain is causing pain past the knee, you may need to have your lumbar spine evaluated for nerve irritation.

 3. How long is recovery after a total hip replacement?

 As with any joint replacement, you’ll be functional quickly… but it can take up to a year for the joint to feel “normal” to you.

 There are many factors that affect your recovery including:

 - Compliance with your treatment plan